couchbaselabs/cbl-realm-template-app-swiftui-todo/README.md

 - [LogoutViewModel](https://github.com/couchbaselabs/cbl-realm-template-app-swiftui-todo/blob/main/App/ViewModels/LogoutViewModel.swift) - handles logging the user out of the application including closing all database resources from the [LogoutButton](https://github.com/couchbaselabs/cbl-realm-template-app-swiftui-todo/blob/main/App/Views/Components/LogoutButton.swift).
 - [OpenDatabaseViewModel](https://github.com/couchbaselabs/cbl-realm-template-app-swiftui-todo/blob/main/App/ViewModels/OpenDatabaseViewModel.swift) - used for stopping and starting replication to simulate the user going offline and online which is done via a button in the [OpenDatabaseView](https://github.com/couchbaselabs/cbl-realm-template-app-swiftui-todo/blob/main/App/Views/OpenDatabaseView.swift#L50).

+### Updated ItemDetail view
+The ItemDetail view was updated to add a button for saving the task updates that are performed on the view.
+The new button calls the ItemDetailViewModel to update the task in the database.

 More Information
 ----------------